KubaCeran/APNLibrary/README.md

 });
 ```

-Than you can use provided methods in your services simply by dependency injection.
+Then you can use provided methods in your services simply by dependency injection.

 ```csharp
 public class TestService